Adam Oates: College

 RPI's assistant coach Paul Allen noticed Oates during a 1982 OPJAHL game while scouting a different player and offered him a position on the school's team.
 Consequently, Oates played three seasons with the RPI Engineers, leading the team in assists each year.
 After scoring 42 points in 22 games in his freshman season of 1982–83, he spent the summer working with a skating instructor to improve his foot speed.
 In 1983–84, he set school records in points with 83 and assists with 57.
-He was named to the East Coast Athletic Conference (ECAC) second all-star team and became the first RPI hockey player to earn a berth on the National Collegiate Athletic Association (NCAA) All-American team since 1965.
+He was named to the East Coast Athletic Conference (ECAC) second all-star team.
+He became the first RPI hockey player to earn a berth on the National Collegiate Athletic Association (NCAA) All-American team since 1965.

 In 1984–85, Oates broke his own school records by recording 60 assists and 91 points.
 His career total of 150 assists remains a school record As of 2012.
-Again named an NCAA All-American, he was voted to the ECAC first all-star team, and was a finalist for the Hobey Baker Award as the top hockey player in the NCAA.
+Again named an NCAA All-American, he was voted to the ECAC first all-star team and was a finalist for the Hobey Baker Award as the top hockey player in the NCAA.
 After helping RPI win the 1985 national championship, he was included in the all-tournament team.
 In his three years with RPI, the Engineers recorded an 85–19–1 record and won the ECAC championships in 1984 and 1985.
 Oates was voted to the ECAC's all-decade team of the 1980s.
-He was inducted into RPI's Athletics Hall of Fame, and was named the inaugural member of the hockey team's Ring of Honor in 2004.
+He was inducted into RPI's Athletics Hall of Fame and was named the inaugural member of the hockey team's Ring of Honor in 2004.